kartheekyakkala/lang-chain-usecases/README.md

 # lang-chain-usecase

-This project is actually a use case of LLM finetuning using Langchain module, here I have used "Bhagavad Gita As It Is" to finetune the model.
+This project is actually a document-based chatbot that can answer questions and provide insights based on the content of the Bhagavad Gita, here I have used **"Bhagavad Gita As It Is" ** to finetune the model.
 This is only for research purpose.

 This project uses the following resources: